 The parish was the smallest unit of local government in the country.
-Every parish was centred on an Anglican church and, after the Reformation, was responsible for administering civil and religious government at a local level.
+Every parish was centred on an Anglican church and, after the Reformation, many took on responsiblibility for administering local affairs including policing.

 Many parishes developed a Vestry; a small body of village officials, answerable only to the bishop and the local justices, and responsible for the ecclesiastical and secular well being of the parish they served.

 Originally established in the Middle Ages for the management of ecclesiastical affairs only, many Vestries gradually took on more secular responsibilities, including overseeing law and order.
 For example, the Driffield Vestry minutes for 21 September 1842, tell us that on this date, 15 parishioners were nominated to serve as constables in Great Driffield.
 Contrary to popular belief, not all constables were decrepit and old, but the quality from parish to parish was variable

 As the parish constable was appointed by the parish, the records of his office and duties were kept in the parish chest.
 A visit to your local church may well uncover a wealth of information about how your local community was policed in bygone years.
 17th Century records, maintained in the Milton Keynes Reference Library for the County of Buckinghamshire, describe how parish constables reported large numbers of offenders for not attending church.
 Non-attendance of four weeks could result in a fine of £20.00, an enormous sum given that the average labourer earned only £8.00 per annum.
 Consequently, significant numbers of parishioners, unable to pay, were jailed.